gerda-meleschkin/slowlab/slow daily devices - fab challenge #4/README_slowdevices.md

 ## Setbacks

--The Majority of the setbacks we had were regarding electronics and finding specific pieces that we needed for our projects.
+-The majority of the setbacks we had were regarding electronics and finding specific pieces that we needed for our projects.
 In the case of the rotary base I struggled a lot to get right the holes of the lazy susan in the mdf laser cut piece.
 Also finding the right screws because they had to be a specific size so they didn't interfere with the rotation.
 The shape was also tricky and when cutting the living hinge for the circle's perimeter I had to scale it down because it didn't fit the laser bed.

 ## Files
+<a href="files\wine cooler">Wine cooler Rhino file</a>

 <br>

-## Photos

 ## Our personal websites
 - <a href="https://audrey-belliot.github.io/mdef/fabacademy.html">Audrey Belliot</a>